knot-system/knot-site/README.md

 # Eigenheim

 A small website system, that acts as a micropub server so you can use whatever micropub client you want to write new posts.
-This will be part of a larger system.
-More details will be added later.

-This is currently in a early alpha stage. **You should not use this for now.
-THINGS WILL BREAK!**

-Here be dragons:
+This is part of a larger system called [Homestead](https://github.com/maxhaesslein/homestead).
+You can install it as a standalone website, or use the Homestead installer, which also installs other modules alongside it.

+This is currently in beta stage. **Things may break, and are likely to change in the future!**

 ## Initial Setup